Genuine (horse): 1996: four-year-old season

 Genuine made only two appearances in the first half of 1996.
 He finished second to Sakura Laurel in the Nakayama Kinen and fourth behind Trot Thunder, Taiki Blizzard and Hishi Akebono in the Yasuda Kinen.
 In October he finished unplaced behind Bubble Gum Fellow in the Tenno Sho and was then dropped back in distance for the Grade I Mile Championship at Kyoto Racecourse on 17 November.
 Ridden by Okabe, he recorded his second victory at the highest level as he won by half a length and a neck from the five-year-old mare Syourinomegami and Eishin Washington.
 As in 1997, he ended his year by finishing unplaced in the Arima Kinen.

 1997: five-year-old season

 Genuine began his fourth season in the Yasuda Kinen and improved on his 1996 effort as he finished second of the eighteen runners behind Taiki Blizzard.
 He then finished fourth in a Grade II race at Sapporo Racecourse and fifth behind Bubble Gum Fellow in the Mainichi Okan.
 On October 26 he again contested the Tenno Sho and finished third behind Air Groove and Bubble Gum Fellow.
 On his final racecourse he attempted to repeat his 1996 success in the Mile Championship but finished unplaced behind Taiki Shuttle.

+Racing form

+Genuine won five races out of 21 starts.
+This data is available in JBIS and netkeiba.